-Ind AS 109 provides extensive guidance on the identification, classification, recognition and measurement of financial instruments.
-It also provides guidance on de-recognition of financial instruments and hedge accounting, and includes extensive disclosure requirements.
-Presently, there is no comprehensive mandatory guidance on financial instruments under Indian GAAP.
+India has adopted the equivalent standard of IFRS 9-the standard for financial instruments-early.
+This standard has a wide-ranging impact on companies and provides extensive guidance on the identification, classification, recognition and measurement of financial instruments.
+It also provides guidance on the derecognition of financial instruments and hedge accounting, and includes extensive disclosure requirements.